 Mentoring Undergraduates Workshop

-This year the workshop will be facilitated by our own Stephanie (Nikki) Lewis, PhD, Collegiate Assistant Professor in the Honors College, who brings over 10 years of experience and training in mentoring undergraduates and graduates in research, and is co-creator of the scaffolded mentoring model used in the Bevan Brown Molecular Modeling Lab at Virginia Tech (https://doi.org/10.1002/bmb.20975).
+The workshop is developed and facilitated by Dr. Stephanie (Nikki) Lewis, Collegiate Assistant Professor in the Honors College, who brings over 10 years of experience and training in mentoring undergraduates and graduates in research, and is co-developer of a scaffolded research mentoring model for computational research currently used in the Brown Experiential Learning Lab at Virginia Tech.

 Sponsored by The Office of Undergraduate Research, HHMI Inclusive Excellence in the Sciences at Virginia Tech, and the Office of Undergraduate Academic Affairs.